spapas/spapas.github.io/content/save-gmail-blocked-attachments.rst

 So the whole attachment was contained in that text file, encoded in base64!
 Now I just needed to extract it from the email and convert it back to binary.

+ **Important: Before going the python way, please check the 2 June 2015 update at the end of the article for an easier solution!**

 This was very easy to do using Python - some people `had already asked the same thing on SO`_.
 So here's a simple program that gets an email in text/mime format as input and dumps all
 attachments: